Santoshrawal1125/SchoolManagementSystem/README.md

 4. **Use and test API endpoints**

     - You can now test endpoints like `/schools/`, `/departments/`, `/staff/` based on your logged-in user role.
+    - **Important:** Make sure to include the trailing slash (`/`) at the end of each endpoint URL in Postman (e.g., `/schools/`, `/register/`).
+Omitting the trailing slash may cause a "404 Not Found" or other errors because Django’s default URL patterns expect it.

 ---